The Generalized Injectivity Conjecture: Preliminaries

 \begin{rmk} Since the $\mu$ function depends only on a complex variable identified with $\sigma\otimes\chi_{\lambda}$, for $\lambda \in (a_L^G)^*$; once the unitary cuspidal representation $\sigma$ is fixed we will freely talk about $\lambda$ (rather than $\sigma_{\lambda}$) as a residual point. \end{rmk}

 The main result of Heiermann in \cite{heiermann} is the following: \begin{thm}[Corollary 8.7 in \cite{heiermann}] Let $Q=LU$ be a parabolic subgroup of $G$, $\sigma$ a unitary cuspidal representation of $L$, and $\nu$ in $a_L^*$.
-For the induced representation $I_Q^G(\sigma_{\nu})$ to have a discrete series subquotient, it is necessary and sufficient for $\sigma_{\nu}$ to be a residual point for $\mu^G$ and the restriction of $\sigma_{\nu}$ to $A_G$ (the maximal split component in the center of $G$) to be a unitary character. \footnote{Alternatively the last condition can be stated as : the projection of $\nu$ on $a_G^*$ is zero.} \end{thm}
+For the induced representation $I_Q^G(\sigma_{\nu})$ to have a discrete series subquotient, it is necessary and sufficient for $\sigma_{\nu}$ to be a residual point for $\mu^G$ and the restriction of $\sigma_{\nu}$ to $A_G$ (the maximal split component in the center of $G$) to be a unitary character. \end{thm}

 We will also make a crucial use of the following result from \cite{opdamh}: \begin{prop}[Proposition 2.5 in \cite{opdamh}] Let $\pi$ be an irreducible generic representation which is a discrete series of $G$.
 There exists a standard parabolic subgroup $Q=LU$ of $G$ and a unitary generic cuspidal representation $(\sigma,E)$ of $L$, with $\nu \in \overline{(a_L^*)^+}$ such that $\pi$ is a subrepresentation of $I_Q^G(\sigma_{\nu}) $. \end{prop}